Food producer profile: Declan Ryan of Arbutus Bread

 Declan Ryan’s West Cork soda bread

-Sieve the plain white flour, salt, bread soda and cream of tartar into a large bowl.
-Add the coarse brown flour and Macroom oatmeal and mix well.
+Sieve the plain white flour, bread soda and salt together into a large bowl.
+Add the wholemeal flour and mixed seeds and mix well.

-Whisk the sour cream and sunflower oil with 600ml of the buttermilk.
+Whisk the black treacle and buttermilk together.
 Make a well in the centre of the dry ingredients and pour in most of the liquid.
-Using a wooden spoon (or your hand), stir the ingredients together, adding more buttermilk as necessary to produce quite a wet dough.
+Using a wooden spoon (or your hand), stir the ingredients together, adding more buttermilk if necessary to make a loose, slightly sloppy dough.

-The bread should be well risen, brown, crusty on top and there should be a hollow sound when you tap the base of the loaf.
+Pour into the oiled tin, sprinkle with sesame seeds and bake for 60 minutes until the bread is well risen, brown, crusty on top and there’s a hollow sound when you tap the base of the loaf.

 Turn out on a wire rack and wrap in a clean tea towel until cold.